 There’s something about getting into bed at night and having your pet join you that can’t be matched.
 When your cat comes and curls up against you, it feels cozy and comforting.
-But why does your cat sleep with you, and is he doing it out of affection or just because it’s comfortable?
+Even so, you can’t help but wonder: why does your cat sleep with you?
+Is he doing it out of affection or just because it’s comfortable?

-There are a few different reasons why your feline friend may choose to sleep with you.
+Your feline friend may choose to sleep with you for a few different reasons.
 Cat behavior expert Mikel Delgado tells Reader’s Digest that cats may sleep with humans because they want to be warm and cozy as they snooze.
-Your cat could be attracted to your body temperature and he’s using you as a sort of heated bed.
+Your cat could be attracted to your body temperature, and he’s using you as a heated bed.
+Whatever works, right?

-But there are other, more meaningful reasons that could be behind your cat’s decision to sleep next to you.
-Delgado says that some cats like to sleep on humans as a way of marking their territory.
+But other, more meaningful reasons could be behind your cat’s decision to sleep next to you.
+Delgado says that some cats like to sleep on or near their humans as a way of marking their territory.
 In other words, your cat knows that sleeping on you will leave his scent behind, and he wants it to be obvious to other cats that you’re his.

-Your cat might also be curling up next to you because you help him to feel secure.
-Cats are most vulnerable when they’re asleep, and your presence might reassure your cat.
+Your cat might also be curling up next to you because you help him feel secure.
+Cats are most vulnerable when they’re asleep, and your presence might reassure your cat that they’re safe while they snooze.
 Sleeping by you means your cat trusts you and feels safe around you.

 If your cat repeatedly sleeps with you, instead of other humans in the home, he’s indicating that you’re his favorite person.
 According to Union Lake Veterinary Hospital and Pet Services, cats often bond more closely with one human in the home.
 Often, cats pick the person who cares for them every day.
 So, if you’re the one who feeds your cat and cleans up after him, think of this as your cat’s way of saying thank you.